nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list TA applicants
+1. User requests to add a TA
-2. TAlent Assistant™ shows the list of TA applicants
+2. TAlent Assistant™ requests for TA's details
-3. User requests to add a new TA to the list
+3. User inputs details
-4. TAlent Assistant™ adds the new TA to the list and displays the added entry
+4. TAlent Assistant™ adds the new TA

     Use case ends.

 **Extensions**

 * 3a.
-The attribute fields added are invalid
+The given format is invalid.

     * 3a1.
-TAlent Assistant™ shows an error message
+AddressBook shows an error message.

       Use case resumes at step 2.

 <hr>